 Dignity is the response the individual feels, when other people show respect.
-All living and learning experiences should dignify the pupil.
+All experiences should provide dignity for the child.

 Rights

 Children's rights, under the UN Convention Article 23, affirm the rights of children with disabilities and learning difficulties to special care, education and training designed to help them achieve the greatest possible self-reliance and to lead to a full and active life in society.